ramchandra3101/ramchandra3101/README.md

 ## Hi there 👋

-I am **Rama Chandra Yerramsetti**, currently pursuing my Master's degree at the **University of Connecticut (UCONN)**,Connecticut.
+I am **Rama Chandra Yerramsetti**, Working as Software Developer at **Infosys**.I graduted with Master's degree in Computer Sceince from **University of Connecticut (UCONN)**,Connecticut in May 2025.
 I am passionate about technology, cricket, and creative writing.
 Here's a bit more about me:

 ### About Me
 - 🔭 I’m currently working on enhancing my skills in AI/ML and cloud technologies.